What is the Process for Becoming a Master Plumber? Does This Vary by the State You Reside In?

 Enroll in the Apprenticeship Program

-Filling out registration forms, sitting for admissions exams, and interviewing are all part of the apprenticeship application process.
+Filling out registration forms, sitting for admissions exams, and interviewing are part of the apprenticeship application process.
 The program can last anywhere from two to six years.
 You can enroll through a plumbers’ union or a licensed plumber to apply for an apprenticeship.
 Your responsibilities as a plumber trainee may include the following:

 - Fixing leaking fixtures, substituting pipe segments to prevent leaks, and clearing and unblocking drains